 Cancer is no longer incurable.
 However, when one takes medication to get rid of cancerous cells, commonly they face some adverse side effects.
 Most of cancer medication causes some side effects.
 It is the cost you pay to get healthy again.
-You can reduce the treatment cost of new illnesses when you travel to the United States by purchasing insurance before the trip.

 It is also generally seen that people consider the side effects of cancer medication as the symptoms of Cancer.
 Patients have to learn to differentiate b/w side effects of cancer treatment and the problems caused by cancer itself.